 - TruTravels says so.

-Well, now you know the truth, come and explore the whole truth (here comes the shameless plug) on our 12-Day Cambodia Explorer Tour or our 16-day Thai Khmer Explorer.
+Well, now you know the truth, come and explore the whole truth (here comes the shameless plug) on our 12-Day Cambodia Explorer Tour.
 We’ll hit up all the hot spots across Cambodia before finishing up with an epic sunrise at Angkor Wat.
 What better way to enjoy ancient alien architecture!?

 *Note: We don't actually think aliens built Angkor Wat (though they might have) and if you come on tour with this we will be sure to give you properly accurate historical descriptions of all the temples and places we visit (to the best of our knowledge).
 And if we make anything up for our amusement we will tell you at some point.
 Probably.